 The most frequently received comment, complaint or concern about our weekly menu plans sounds like this, "Well I can't get those prices in XYZ Town where I live, so this is stupid."
 Hogwash.
-The point of the
+The point of the menu plan is not to reproduce it in it's entirely.
+The point of sharing them is to give you ideas and encourage you to seek out the deals that ARE available in your area.

 Those are the types of comments that people make when they don't really want to make a change in how they shop or actively find ways to save money.
 Those are "feel good" lies that people tell themselves so they don't feel guilt about not actually trying harder.

 Case in point, last week we shared a boneless skinless chicken breast deal, which was $1.59 a pound.
 A lady commented that it wasn't possible in her town.
 So we googled the stores near her, turns out last week boneless skinless chicken breast was only $1.88 a pound, just 29¢ more per pound in her town than here.
-Here's the kicker, the average yearly income in our area is $32K and in her area it's
+Here's the kicker, the average yearly income in our area is $32K and in her area it's $67K.
+That's probably why the prices are a little higher in her area, the income is almost DOUBLE.

 When you're searching for deals, keep that in mind.
 You might actually want to shop in the next town over where the prices may be lower.
 Unfortunately, It takes effort to save money and some towns are harder than others!